meeb/django-distill/README.md

 `--exclude-staticfiles`: Do not copy any static files at all, only render output from Django views.

+`--skip-verify`: Do not test if files are correctly uploaded on the server.

 **Note** that this means if you use `--force` and `--quiet` that the output directory will have all files not part of the site export deleted without any confirmation.